PropEnc: A Property Encoder for Graph Neural Networks: Preliminaries

 One-hot encoding is formally described as follows: Given a categorical variable with \(k\) distinct categories, the \(i\)-th category is represented by a \(k\)-dimensional vector \(\mathbf{v}_i\), defined as:

 for \( j = 1, 2, \ldots, k \).
 This transformation ensures a sparse representation that prevents any spurious ordinal relationships between categories, thereby preserving their distinctiveness.
 In graph representation learning, we usually encode graph metrics such as degree, where the one-hot encoding is just a $d-$dimensional degree encoded feature vector. $d$ corresponds to the maximum degree in the entire dataset.
 One-hot encoding offers several advantages, including the conversion of categorical data into a numerical format that is more readily processed by machine learning models.
 Additionally, it effectively avoids the problem of implying ordinality among categories, potentially enhancing model performance by providing a more accurate representation of the input data.
+However, when dealing with scale-free networks, one-hot encoding can become highly problematic.
+For instance, in degree encoding scenario, a small number of nodes have very high degrees (such as influential users), while the vast majority have relatively low degrees.
+This results in a highly skewed distribution with a large range of values.
+Since one-hot encoding translates each unique degree value into a separate binary vector, with the length of the vector equal to the maximum degree in the graph, this leads to an explosion in the dimensionality of the encoded feature space.
+In Figure \ref{fig:feat_dim}, we present the feature dimensional space for 5 well-known featureless graph classification datasets \cite{Morris+2020} to highlight the feature dimensional space when using one-hot degree encoding.
+We can see that the feature space significantly increases when the size of the graphs in the datasets increases.

+The high dimensionality intrinsic to one-hot encoding not only makes the encoding computationally and memory expensive but also worsens issues of data sparsity.
+This is because most nodes will have a degree represented by a '1' in a single position, and '0's elsewhere.
+For instance, in the Reddit-Binary dataset where the maximum degree is 3062, each node will have a feature vector of size 3062, with only one index as '1' and all others as '0's.
+This sparsity can hinder the learning process in downstream machine learning tasks, as evidenced by our empirical evaluation and several other studies.

+Another major challenge of one-hot encoding is its inability to represent decimal values, as it is designed exclusively for categorical data.
+We believe this limitation may explain why researchers in the field often rely solely on degree to construct node features in featureless networks.
+However, there are numerous network science metrics that could be leveraged to construct node features, each offering a unique perspective.
+Examples include PageRank, centrality metrics such as betweenness, closeness, and many others.
+Therefore, there is a pressing need for a method that not only considers various metrics but is also flexible in terms of dimensionality and expressive enough to maintain the accuracy of the models.

 \textbf{Histogram Representation:} A histogram is a powerful technique to capture the frequency distribution of any given data modality or certain attributes.
 It is a graphical representation that organizes a group of data points into user-specified ranges (bins) and allows a flexible way to avoid the high dimensionality issue.
 By aggregating individual data points into bins, histograms succinctly capture the overall distribution of the data, highlighting key patterns and trends without losing critical information \cite{ruppert2004elements}.